 Use Technology To Gather Offline Data As Well

 Desire’e Ropel at Hermanson, points out that while technology is extremely beneficial for streamlining processes and procedures, not everyone on the job site will have access to it.
-Some workers will still rely on paper, analogue devices, or older systems that aren’t integrated.
+Some workers will still rely on paper, analog devices, or older systems that aren’t integrated.
 Furthermore, some remote work environments won’t have an internet or cellular signal.
-This mix of paper and electronics needs to be accounted for when you’re considering how to use technology to boost safety on the jobsite.
+This mix of paper and electronics needs to be accounted for when you’re considering how to use technology to boost safety on the job site.

 When you’re considering implementing technology in your safety management program, be sure to find a solution that is designed to work with the unique demands of the construction industry.